 Do you ever feel like you’re always hiring?

 This scenario is all too common for businesses today.
-A 2023 report by a leading job board found that nearly 60% of workers are open to new job opportunities, creating a highly competitive talent market.
+A 2023 report by a Indeed found that nearly 60% of workers are open to new job opportunities, creating a highly competitive talent market.
 The pain of losing an employee is even sharper when it’s one of your top performers.

 Another study shows that replacing a single employee can cost 16-21% of their annual salary.
 This turnover takes their skills, experience, and institutional knowledge with them, incurring additional costs beyond recruitment.

-By understanding the root causes of attrition and implementing effective retention strategies, you can break free from the hiring treadmill and build a stable, high-performing team.
+By understanding the root causes of attrition and implementing effective retention strategies through attrition management, you can break free from the hiring treadmill and build a stable, high-performing team.
 This article will be your guide, packed with data, actionable strategies, and expert insights from Corporate Stalwarts, your trusted recruitment partner.

 Attrition refers to the ongoing process of employees leaving your organization voluntarily.
 It includes departures for new opportunities, pursuing higher education, relocation, or personal reasons.
 While some degree of attrition is natural, excessively high rates can take a toll on your business.